maxofn/ESA_GAS/README.md

     ## 3309.962

 The nowcasted inland gas demand for Slovenia in March 2024 is 3309.962 GWh.
-A similar approach is applied to other countries, using data from multiple stations if necessary.
+A similar approach was applied to other countries, using data from multiple stations if necessary.
 Note that correlations between flow and demand vary by country.